ethereumclassic/ethereumclassic.github.io/content/blog/2024-08-27-why-would-people-prefer-bitcoin-and-ethereum-classic-rather-than-gold/index.zh.md

 However, when the big crises comes and we find ourselves with our loved ones isolated in places with no internet, then these advantages of crypto are not that great because it will not be accessible.

-Perhaps a better and balanced approach is to distribute our wealth between gold coins, silver coins, and other physical items that may hold value during severe crises, such as ammo or first aid medications such as common antibiotics.
+Perhaps a better and balanced approach is to distribute our wealth between gold coins, silver coins, and other physical items that may hold value during severe crises, such as ammo or first aid medications, such as common antibiotics, but to also have a considerable share of BTC and ETC in our emergency savings.

 Because we may have intermittent internet access, then having a portion of our survival reserves in BTC and ETC will also be certainly useful.

-Especially to avoid centralized control of our wealth and money.

 ---